A lot or a little?

-The story isn't easy to follow, but it doesn't really matter because the audience is never in one place long enough to stop and ponder it.
+The story in The Fifth Element isn't easy to follow, but it doesn't really matter because the audience is never in one place long enough to stop and ponder it.
 Characters check in and out regularly, getting increasingly more bizarre.
 These include Chris Tucker as a hyperbolic radio icon in drag (who makes absolutely no sense in relation to the rest of the plot) and the "Diva Plavalaguna," a mutant alien opera singer who bleeds blue and carries a very big plot hole along with her very big voice.
 Still Besson has succeeded in creating a fast-paced, clever, even romantic adventure with battles that should satisfy even the most ardent comic book fans.

 How was commercial activity and marketing portrayed in this movie?
 Do you think it's a realistic vision of the future?
 Is that something that bothers you or does it seem normal?
 What is the effect of being constantly marketed to?